Call for the Best Deals : 0800 098 8877

 What do ants hate the most?

-Strong, acidic or aromatic scents that disrupt trails: vinegar, cinnamon, citrus peel, and coffee grounds can all help as deterrents.
+Strong acidic or aromatic scents disrupt their trails.
+Vinegar, cinnamon, citrus peel, and coffee grounds all work as deterrents.
+These mask the pheromone markers that guide foraging workers.

 How do I get rid of ants in hours?